1 0 6000 0 600 120 30 https://headerbidding.co 960 0

 Domain Spoofing Examples

-How Domain Spoofing Affects Publishers?
+How Does Domain Spoofing Affect Publishers?

-The money will never reach the publisher as the website is not even theirs.
-The publisher estimated the fraudsters were making over $1.3 million every month by claiming that they’re the Financial Times.
+The money will never reach the publisher as the website is theirs.
+The publisher estimated the fraudsters were making over $1.3 million monthly, claiming they were the Financial Times.

 Estimated Loss: $1.3 Million Per Month.